hepplerj/cv/web-cv.md

 ### Books

 *Suburban by Nature: Silicon Valley and the Transformation of American Environmental Politics*.
 Environment in Modern North America series.
+Norman:
-Norman: University of Oklahoma Press, under contract.
+University of Oklahoma Press, under contract.

 *Digital Community Engagement: Partnering Communities with the Academy*.
 Co-editor with Rebecca Wingo and Paul Schaudenwald.
-Cincinnati: University of Cincinnati Press, under contract.
+Cincinnati: University of Cincinnati Press, 2020.

 *California Rising: A New Urban History*.
 Co-editor with Lindsey Wieck.
 Lincoln: University of Nebraska Press, under contract.